Larger Quantities, Lower Prices

 Indian Arrowood Viburnum - Viburnum Dentatum

-It is a shrub that can take full sunlight or partial shade but it does prefer a minimum of 4 hours of direct sunlight.
+It is a shrub that can take full sunlight or partial shade, but it does prefer a minimum of 4 hours of direct sunlight.
 The Shrub grows around medium height with increases of 13 to 24 inches per year.
-It will survive in an array of soil types including alkaline, moist, rich, sandy, acidic, well-drained and clay soils.
+It will survive in an array of soil types including alkaline, moist, fertile, sandy, acidic, well-drained and clay soils.

 The Indian Arrowwood Viburnum is a shrub that is marked by many different looks throughout the year.
 They have creamy white flowers that cluster or flat-top in 2 to 4 inches circular diameters; blooming from May to early June.
-After the flowers disappear it produces fruit that is enjoyed by birds.
-The fruit will be a blue-black in appearance and each fruit is about a quarter of an inch in diameter.
-During the summer they have either shiny or flat dark green leaves which are shaped as shallow hearts with prominent veins that the leaf puckers up in between.
+After the flowers disappear, it produces fruit that is enjoyed by birds.
+The fruit will be a blue-black in appearance, and each fruit is about a quarter of an inch in diameter.
+During the summer they have either shiny or flat dark green leaves which are shaped as shallow hearts with prominent veins that the blade puckers up in between.
 While in the autumn, color is highly dependent on the plant itself.
-Some plants will turn yellow but others will turn red to a reddish purple in their leaves.
+Some plants will turn yellow, but others will become red to a reddish purple in their leaves.
 Color development happens late in the fall.